 Upland, California – At the Base of the Foothills

 Soon you will arrive at Upland, which was first called North Ontario when George and W.B.
 Chaffey arrived in the area in 1882.
 Immigrating from Canada, the pair sought to build a new colony and found the perfect place on the lush and fertile ground set against the foothills of the San Gabriel Mountains.
-After purchasing the land, the began to plan their new settlement.
-In May, 1906, the city was officially incorporated with the name of Upland.
-The area was quickly transformed into a thriving agricultural center, with most of its population involved with the production, shipping or processing of citrus fruit and grapes.
+After purchasing the land, they began to plan their new settlement.
+In May 1906, the city was officially incorporated with the name of Upland.
+The area was quickly transformed into a thriving agricultural center, with most of its population involved with the production, shipping, or processing of citrus fruit and grapes.

 While in Upland, a great neon sign can be seen at the Taco King at 1317 E. Foothill Boulevard and a classic 1950’s style McDonald’s stands on the southeast corner of Benson Avenue at 1590 Foothill Boulevard.
 These classic arches are one of the few that remain from our vintage past.

 An absolute “must stop” in Upland is the vintage Buffalo Inn, where buffalo burgers have been served since 1929.
 Here, in this frontier saloon atmosphere, you can enjoy a burger and a brewsky in a laidback atmosphere before continuing your journey westward.
 The Buffalo Inn is located at 1814 W. Foothill Boulevard.

 Claremont – City of Higher Education

 Getting nearer and nearer to downtown Los Angeles, Claremont is just some thirty-five miles this side of the city center.
 Best known for its seven colleges, tree-lined streets, and historic buildings, the town began as one of the many town sites that were laid out between San Bernardino and Los Angeles by the Santa Fe Railroad in 1887.